It’s Time for Positive Displacement

 Positive displacement may also work for matters of the heart.
 We could displace worrying thoughts with being thankful throughout the day.
 We could even counter our spending sprees by giving to a ministry or charity instead.

 Proverbs 16:9 reassures us that, “A man’s heart plans his way, but the Lord directs his steps”.
 We definitely aren’t alone in this process.
-As we seek to re-design our lives, may the new rhythms we develop make for a year where we finally see our plans realized.
+As we seek to re-design our lives, may the new rhythms we develop finally see our goals realized.